 Different solid-phase substrates including three types of oxide powders were used in this study.
 For flow tube experiments, solid-phase samples were coated onto the inner walls of the flow tubes.
-For uptake experiments applying the chamber technique, the samples were placed or coated into a glass petri dish, which was placed at the centre of the chamber bottom.
+For uptake experiments applying the chamber technique, the samples were placed or coated into a glass petri dish, which was placed at the center of the chamber bottom.

-Commercially available oxide samples including SiO2, TiO2 and Fe2O3 (see Table 1 for details) were used in both chamber and flow tube uptake experiments.
-Their specific surface areas were measured using a water vapour adsorption method based on the Brunauer-Emmett-Teller (BET) adsorption theory (Brunauer et al., 1938).
+Commercially available oxide samples including SiO2, TiO2, and Fe2O3 (see Table 1 for details) were used in both chamber and flow tube uptake experiments.
+Their specific surface areas were measured using a water vapor adsorption method based on the Brunauer-Emmett-Teller (BET) adsorption theory (Brunauer et al., 1938).
 For calculation of the BET surface area, the mass of the adsorbed water on oxide sample after equilibrium with pre-defined RH levels was determined by a non-dispersive infrared (NDIR) gas analyzer (type: Li-6262, LI-COR Biosciences Inc.) operated in the differential mode.
-The flow tube coatings were prepared by first mixing SiO2/TiO2 with deionized water obtained from a Milli-Q system (18.2 MΩ·cm, Millipore) to prepare hydrosols and mixing Fe2O3 with ethanol (≥ 70%, Roth, Germany) to prepare alcosol, respectively, and then coating the prepared hydrosols/alcosol onto the sand-blasted inner walls of the flow tubes.
+The flow tube coatings were prepared by first mixing SiO2/TiO2 with deionized water obtained from a Milli-Q system (18.2 $M\Omega$ cm-1, Millipore) to prepare hydrosols, and mixing Fe2O3 with ethanol (≥ 70 %, Roth, Germany) to prepare alcosol, respectively, and then coating the prepared hydrosols/alcosol onto the sand-blasted inner walls of the flow tubes.
 To obtain a homogeneous oxide coating, an air-dried continuous rotating coating tool (ACRO) was employed.
 Details about the ACRO can be found in our previous study (Li et al., 2016).
-After coating and drying, the coated oxide mass was ~ 55 mg for SiO2, ~ 35 mg for TiO2 and ~ 500 mg for Fe2O3, respectively.
-The coating thickness was in the range of several micro-meters to tens of micro-meters depending on the coated mass.
-For chamber experiments, the oxides were coated onto the bottom of a glass petri dish (LD.:

-30 116 mm or 90 mm, height: 10 mm).
+After coating and drying, the coated oxide mass was $\sim 55$ mg for SiO2, $\sim 35$ mg for TiO2 and $\sim$ 500 mg for Fe2O3, respectively.
+The coating thickness was in the range of several micrometers to tens of micrometers depending on the coated mass.
+For chamber experiments, the oxides were coated onto the bottom of a glass petri dish (ID: 116 or 90 mm, height: 10 mm).
 These oxide coatings were dried overnight by placing the hydrosols/alcosol-containing petri dish into a small dynamic drying chamber purged with dry N2.
 The dried oxide coatings were smooth and homogeneous to the eye.
-To exclude potential effects of the coating thickness on uptake kinetics, we pre-determined the mass of the oxide coating needed in the petri dish based on the dry-coating mass on the flow tube wall and the ratio between the coated geometric surface area of the flow tube inner wall (S_1) and that of the petri dish bottom (S_2).
-That is, as S_1/S_2 equals 0.5, then the coated-oxide mass in the petri dish should be two times of that in the flow tube, assuming the two different drying methods could result in even coatings with similar densities.
+To exclude potential effects of the coating thickness on uptake kinetics, we predetermined the mass of the oxide coating needed in the petri dish based on the drycoating mass on the flow tube wall and the ratio between the coated geometric surface area of the flow tube inner wall $(S_1)$ and that of the petri dish bottom $(S_2)$ .
+That is, as $S_1/S_2$ equals 0.5, then the coated-oxide mass in the petri dish should be 2 times of that in the flow tube, assuming the two different drying methods could result in even coatings with similar densities.